 Importance Of Self-Reflection – Two Studies Provide Evidence

 Two studies provide impressive evidence of the importance of self-reflection.
-They show how it increases continuous growth, our performance in life, and our happiness:
+They show how it increases continuous personal development and growth, our performance in life, and our happiness:

 Call center agents who spent just 15 minutes reflecting on their experience at the end of their workday were 23% more successful than those who didn’t.
 And this is the result of just ten days of regular self-reflection!

 Another study with British commuters found a similar result.
 Those who were encouraged to use their commute on reflecting and planning their day were happier, more productive, and less stressed than participants who did not reflect.